ItzAndingly/kynoxy-document/README.md

 # Asteria Document V1

-- Asteria is a heavily glazed ogfn project, that uses a leaked GS called "magma".
+- Asteria is a heavily glazed ogfn project that uses a leaked GS called "magma".
 You should be aware of this.
 - He claims he "coded" his gs, However he uses magma.
 Claiming that its his with no sort of credits.
 - He also uses "Reload Backend" Which is also a free backend made by Burlone413 & Andingly. (but no credits)
 - No Matter what if he uses this.
 Atleast give credits and dont claim its yours.